mohd2sh/CleanArchitecture-DDD-CQRS/docs/architectural-decisions/ADR-001-cross-aggregate-coordination.md

 ** Design Smell Warning:**

 If you find yourself needing a computed value from one aggregate to create or modify another aggregate, this is a strong indicator of poor domain modeling.
-As Vaughn Vernon states:

-> **"If you think you need to query one aggregate to get data to modify another, you are probably missing a concept in your model.
-The data you need should already be in the aggregate you're modifying, or it should be passed in as a command parameter."**
-> — Vaughn Vernon, Implementing Domain-Driven Design, Chapter 10

 **Better Approaches:**
 - Include necessary data in the command (denormalization)
-- Use eventual consistency with domain events
+- Use domain events
 - Rethink your aggregate boundaries
-- Consider if the data truly belongs in a different aggregate

 **Verdict:**  **Legitimate DDD Pattern** - Use for complex cases, but re-examine your model if you need cross-aggregate computed values

 ---

-### Option 5: Domain Events (Synchronous/Transactional)
+### Option 5: Domain Events (Synchronous And Asynchronous)

 **Pattern:**
 ```csharp